 Why On-Premises Storage May Not Be the Best Option

 Despite the many advantages that come with on-premises storage, there are some drawbacks companies should be aware of.
 On-premises storage may not be the best choice for your business because it can:

 - Require extra IT support: If you decide you want to use on-premises storage, you’ll also need to have IT staff to maintain and manage your servers.
 This could mean you have to hire new staff members or devote more of your current staff’s time to maintaining the servers.
 This extra support can add to your costs and reduce the efficiency of your IT department as they will have increased responsibilities associated with the on-premises servers.

-- Adherence to industry compliance: If your Company operates within a regulated industry such as Finance or HealthCare, the responsibility to abide by the governing regulations will fall squarely on your Company as you are the owner and operator of the servers and on-premise storage.
+- Adherence to industry compliance: If your company operates within a regulated industry such as Finance or HealthCare, the responsibility to abide by the governing regulations will fall squarely on your company as you are the owner and operator of the servers and on-premises storage.
 Compliance can require the attention of many employees, additional money for outside audits and potential fines if the infrastructure is found to be out of compliance.

 - Increase maintenance costs: Along with the initial capital investment required to purchase servers and other hardware, you’ll also need to continue to buy hardware, software and licenses to upgrade the system or repair it.
 Oftentimes, a piece of hardware will malfunction and need to be replaced.
 Additionally, in order to realize the most from your server investment, you will want to upgrade your equipment, which will likely be annually (at least), and will require an investment of more money.